-How to Become a Health Information Technician: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary
+How to Become a Health Information Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

-EMTs and paramedics work directly with patients daily.
-It’s part of what makes the job exciting, because no one can predict who will need treatment or why.
+EMTs and paramedics work directly with a variety of patients daily.
+The job is exciting because no one can predict the next situation and who will need treatment.

 Health information technicians play a vital role in the healthcare system—without them, hospitals and clinics would grind to a halt.
-A health information tech’s primary job is to organize and manage the health information of patients using a variety of paper and electronic filing systems.
-It’s a clerical job and one that is best suited for professionals with medical backgrounds, such as EMTs or paramedics.
+A health information tech organizes and manages the health information of patients using a mix of paper and electronic filing systems.
+Although it’s primarily a clerical job, it’s still best suited for professionals with medical backgrounds, such as EMTs or paramedics.

 Health Information Technician Requirements